 - Increased understanding of the impact of policy and other broader influences on your research and how you can impact on these through your research

 - Enhanced understanding of your own personal impact and effectiveness, and how to use your skills to further your career aspirations

 - Increased visibility amongst a range of connected, thought provoking and influential people, including senior research and policy leaders in the GW4 institutions and beyond

 - Opportunity to start building collaborations across disciplines and institutions.

-To receive an application pack, contact the GW4 Talent and Skills Team (firstname.lastname@example.org).
-Please include a little information about your current role, your area of research and one or two lines on why you are interested in applying.
+To apply, please contact the GW4 Talent and Skills Team (firstname.lastname@example.org).
+Please include a little information about your current role, your area of research and one or two lines about why you are interested in applying.
 This email will be considered your expression of interest, but is not part of your formal application.

-The deadline for expressions of interest is Monday 11th November 2019 at 9am.
-The final deadline for completed applications is midday on Friday 22nd November 2019.
+Deadlines Extended: Deadline for expressions of interest extended till Monday 18th November at 9am.
+The final deadline for completed applications is midnight on Sunday 24th November 2019.